cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 Recall that a single dot (`.`) always refers to the current working directory.
-Essentially we are telling Linux that we want to run the executable named `avg-sfile` which is located in the current working directory.
+Essentially we are telling Linux that we want to run the executable binary named `avg-sfile` which is located in the current working directory.
 Repl.it is basically doing these same steps just in the cloud.

+It can be tedious to to have to carefully enter the correct commands on the command line every time we want to compile a C source file into an executable binary.
+In the next section, we will explore using a _build framework_ to automate the process of building our C programs.
+The process of executing the `avg-sfile` executable and verifying its output is called _ad-hoc testing_.
+It is ad-hoc because there is no systematic and automatic way to run and verify tests.
+In the next section, we will explore using a _test framework_ to automate the process of testing our C programs.

 Now let's examine the machine instructions using the `objdump` command.